Will Air Miles Cardholders Come Back in 2017?Posted February 17, 2017 in News

 Air Miles is taking steps to mend its battered reputation.
 It’s extending the olive branch, issuing a public apology to members for their treatment last year.
 It’s also offering bonus perks to members, including the chance to win a cruise giveaway later this year and free movies for cardholders who sign up with coupons at two retailers.

-- New American Express® AIR MILES®* Platinum Credit Card Cardmembers, earn a Welcome Bonus of 2,000 AIR MILES®* Bonus Miles when you charge a total of $1,500 in purchases to your Card within your first three months of Cardmembership.
+- New American Express® AIR MILES®* Platinum Credit Card Cardmembers, earn a Welcome Bonus of 3,000 AIR MILES®* Bonus Miles when you charge a total of $1,500 in purchases to your Card within your first three months of Cardmembership.
 That’s enough to redeem for $310 towards your purchases with AIR MILES®* Cash

 - Earn 1 Mile for every $5 in Card purchases, up to $30,000 annually, on eligible food & drinks, (such as eligible restaurants, coffee shops and stand-alone grocery stores), and eligible gas & transit (such as local commuter transportation including ridesharing services and taxi) in Canada.

 - Earn 1 Mile for every $10 in Card purchases everywhere else.

 The Bottom Line